Menu

 Phonics: We follow the Little Wandle Phonics Programme where by every child learns 4 new sounds a week.
 If any children struggle within their phonics learning we may support them with additional 'Keep Up' activities.
 There are many games and websites that you can use, for example phonics play which is a free resource.
 We encourage the children to put sound buttons on their words to ensure they slow down and spot the diagraphs/ trigraphs.
 This term we will focus on revisiting Phase 3 and Phase 4 sounds.

-Art: During this half term we will be looking at self-portraits.
-Pupils will use a range of materials creatively to design and create their self-portrait.
-Pupils will use their painting and drawing to develop and share their perception of the world and themselves.
+Art: During this half term we will be learning about drawing techniques.
+Pupils will use a range of materials creatively to design and portraits.

 English: We will be continuing to develop the children’s independence to write a simple sentence with capital letters, finger spaces and punctuation.
 We will also be focusing on writing questions, as this will support children with their summative piece of work: to write a letter home to a grandparent asking about toys they played with as a child.

-History: We are all very excited about our 'Home Sweet Home' unit looking of looking at toys from 'then' and 'now'.
-Pupils will be placing toys on a timeline and asking questions about old fashioned toys.
-This will tie closely into our English writing unit!
+History: We are all very excited about our 'Home Sweet Home' unit looking of looking at toys from 'then' and 'now' - tying into Christmas around the world.
+We will be attending our first school trip to 'Milestones Museum' to consolidate our learning.

 PE: The children will be focusing on their locomotion skills during PE sessions.
 We are also learning about the importance of stretching and practicing different stretches daily.